Create a Third-Party Connection

 Your virtual circuit is created but remains disconnected until the other party accepts your connection request.
 Billing does not begin until the other party accepts and your circuit is provisioned.

-You can view the status of your request under Network > Connection Requests.
+You can cancel the request or view status under Network > Marketplace > Connection Requests.
 Click Sent Requests.